Pay it online, report an issue or request a service, submit on it, or ask us.

 Some properties in the Waimakariri District north of the Ashley River (Sefton/Ashley/Loburn areas) are connected to the Ashley Rural Water Scheme which is administered by the Hurunui District Council.
 The Hurunui District Council has placed Level 1 water restrictions on the Ashley Rural Water Scheme from 2 December 2015.

-The Council has three levels of restrictions:
+The Council has three levels of water restrictions:

 Properties with a street address that ends with an odd number may only water gardens and lawns when the day of the month is an odd number.
 For example, a property with a street number of 21 can only water gardens and lawns when the date is an odd number, such as 1st, 3rd, 5th of the month etc.